How a packed slum in Mumbai beat back the coronavirus, as India’s cases continue to soar

 Within 10 days, 47,000 people had been screened, and 400 symptomatic people were tested for the virus, with 20 percent turning out to be positive.
 An additional 4,000 people, including contacts and those with co-morbidities, were placed in institutional quarantine.

-Health-care camps were set up in prominent locations in the slum where people could walk in and get a free test.
+Health-care camps were set up in prominent locations in the slum where people could walk in and get a free virus test.
 Officials urged dozens of private clinics in the area to remain open so more cases could be detected.
 In turn, the government provided them with protective gear and daily sanitization.

 The whole exercise was a “big challenge,” said Avani Walke, one of the private doctors who volunteered.
-Each morning, she would set out at 8 a.m., wearing a PPE kit in the sweltering heat, to find coronavirus cases.
+Each morning, she would set out at 8 a.m., wearing personal protective equipment in the sweltering heat, to find coronavirus cases.
 For the next five hours, there would be no food or water.

 In the afternoon, Walke would be at her clinic seeing a steady stream of patients, many of them worried they had contracted the virus.
 Details of suspected cases were shared with the civic agency for follow-up action.
 Nearly five dozen positive cases were identified through her clinic alone.